kuripart/tests-in-django/README.md

-# Demo Tests in Djano
+# Demo Tests in Django

 ### 1. Using coverage